MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 Your design document needs to come in two parts, **1) The Public Interface** for the Player List and Player classes and the **2) Implementation Details** for both of those classes.

-For the public interface, for each class, you must describe provide a description including, what information the class is encapsulating, what the function of the class is, how the class interacts with other classes and what assumptions you've made regarding the design of the class.
+For the **public interface**, for each class, you must provide a description including, what information the class is encapsulating, what the function of the class is, how the class interacts with other classes and what assumptions you've made regarding the design of the class.

+The primary example for this is the [document](https://github.com/MRU-COMP1502-201901/COMP-1502-001-W19/blob/master/examples/relations/vending_design.md) we (Section 001) generated while planning our vending machine program.
+The other place that public interfaces are often found are in the JavaDoc documentation for a class.
+For example, Java's [String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html), Java's [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) or JodaTime's [LocalDate](https://www.joda.org/joda-time/apidocs/index.html).

 You also need to list the methods you will include in your classes.

 For each method you must list:
 * a one sentence purpose describing what the method does,
-* an indepth description of the method including the use of the method, any relevent algorithms or mathematics, any limitations of the method or assumptions about how the method will be able to work with other parts of your program
+* an description of the method including how to use of the method, any relevent algorithms or mathematics, any limitations of the method or assumptions about how the method will be able to work with other parts of your program
 * a list of the method's arguments with a description of what each argument means
 * a description of what the method returns

 Your public interface descriptions should be written in plain english and should allow a reader to quickly understand the purpose and use of each class and method.
 You can model your public interface for the other two classes on the document provided for the Interface class.

-For the implementation details, for each class, you should describe what information will make up the state of an object (the instance variables) and how that information will be used.
+For the **implementation details**, for each class, you should describe what information will make up the state of an object (the instance variables) and how that information will be used.
 For each method you should include any information you need to about implementing the method.
 Again you should write your details in plain english, being as specific as possible.
 Someone reading your document should be able to understand enough to implement the whole class or any particular method.

 Your design document should be your guide testing and building your system.
 We expect that as you work you will build your system to reflect what you proposed in your design.
 However it is often the case that when workin on tests or development, you will discover something you did not consider when desiging.
 In these cases you are welcome to update your design document, along with a not regarding why you decided to make the change.